shiwon/AE_PixelSorter/README.md

 # AE_PixelSorter
-This is a self-implementation of pixel sorter.
+This AE plugin is a self-implementation of pixel sorter.

 So, the function may be different from the original one.